GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 //===== Sound sources
 //<sec:simulator:simulator:components:sound_sources>

-The core motivation for developing this acoustic pipeline was to experiment with #acr("HRI") scenarios.
+The core motivation for developing this acoustic pipeline was experimenting with #acr("HRI") scenarios.
-In this sense, the most important type of sound sources to consider was speech sources, mimicking humans speaking in the room.
+In this sense, the most important type of sound source to consider was speech sources, mimicking humans speaking in the room.
 However, other kinds of sources have also been implemented, such as music sources or white noise sources.

 All sources have a position in the room, a polar pattern (see @fig:ssl:single_source:polar_patterns) that affect their directivity and most importantly the ability to generate an audio signal.